iBooks Author: Objects overview

 An anchored object is fixed to a particular position on a page, but it’s also attached to specific text (a word or paragraph, for example).
 If the text moves to another page, the object appears on the new page in the same position.
 An anchor marker indicates the text the object is attached to; you can drag the object or the marker anywhere on the page.

-Landscape: Floating and anchored objects (besides widgets) are hidden when a reader rotates the device to portrait orientation.
-However, if you give an object a title or caption, or enable the object to be viewed larger, the object appears in portrait orientation as a thumbnail image, which the reader can tap or click to maximize the object.
+Landscape: You can add any kind of object anywhere in a landscape template.
+When the reader switches to scrolling view in a landscape template, floating and anchored objects are hidden.
+However, if you give an object a title or caption, or enable the object to be viewed larger, the object appears in scrolling view as a thumbnail image, which the reader can tap or click to maximize the object.